Are you guilty of these?

 Having water right next to you at all times is a good idea because you’ll be drinking water without evening knowing.
 And when you do, you’ll be more alert, and less likely to reach for random handfuls of granola for an energy boost.

 So, what are the things that lead to a successful morning routine?

 Aside from avoiding the sabotagers, there are so many proactive ways to establish a morning routine that changes your entire day for the better.
 Here are a few simple things to make time for in the morning:

 Once you settle in your chair with your coffee and journal, start with one minute of deep, mindful breathing that grounds you and reminds you to be present.

 Read through your goals, priorities, and “people” list to make sure that how you’re spending your time is aligned with what’s important to you.
 Hold them up against your calendar that day to see if your day is directed towards those priorities.
 If not, find a space to carve out time for them.

 Morning routine includes little cues that speak to your senses, reminding you to be present and acknowledge the moment as sacred.
 When you get up, pour your coffee into your favorite mug, turn on a chill playlist without vocals, and light a candle that sits on your desk.
 The repetition of those sounds and scents reminds me to get in the zone.

-We’d love to hear about your morning routine in the comments.
+What’s your morning routine?
 What barriers have you run into?
 What practices foster a meaningful start to the day?